Rowida46/Machine-Learning/Deep Neural Networks with PyTorch/README.md

       - There are a few main ways to create a tensor, depending on your use case.

-          - To create a tensor with pre-existing data, use torch.tensor().
+          - To create a tensor From a NumPy array , use `np.array(data)`

-          - To create a tensor with specific size, use torch.* tensor creation ops (see Creation Ops).
+          - To create a tensor With random or constant values, use `torch.rand(shape)`.

-          - To create a tensor with the same size (and similar types) as another tensor, use torch.*_like tensor creation ops (see Creation Ops).
+          - To create a tensor From another tensor , `torch.rand_like(shape, datatype)`.

-          - To create a tensor with similar type but different size as another tensor, use tensor.new_* creation ops.
+      - In-place operations Operations that have a _ suffix are in-place.
+For example: x.copy_(y), x.t_(), will change x.

       - A tensor can be created with `requires_grad=True` so that torch.autograd records operations on them for automatic differentiation.